 Shungite Stone from Russia

-What is Exactly Shungite?
+What Exactly is Shungite?

 Shungite is a curious and relatively unknown naturally occurring material that's highly sought after for use in crystal healing and also for its ability to purify water.
 It has a unique appearance, distinctive texture, is surprisingly light weight and because it contains carbon the rough material gives off a soot-like residue.
 Known to be at least two billion years old shungite is believed to have formed through the metamorphism of crude oil.
 In one scientific study it was described as a fossilised organic material that formed from sediments which date back to the Precambrian period which is around the time the Earth began to form.
 This time period began approximately 4.6 billion years ago and ended around 541 million years ago.